Traditional Hummus Recipe

 This recipe calls for 2 15.5oz cans of garbanzo beans.

-Step 2: Blend tahini, lemon juice, salt, and ice water until smooth
+Then, blend tahini, lemon juice, salt, and ice water until smooth

 My mom prefers to use a food processor but I also occassionally use our Vitamix blender.
 You can use either.
 I'm sure an immersion blender would work too.